 Although the retail sector is less impacted by the seasons than the hospitality sector is, it nonetheless experiences cyclical traffic fluctuations throughout the year that are both expected and natural highs and lows.
 During the holidays and other cyclical business peaks, retail stores have a history of relying on extra seasonal staff.

 It can be difficult to strike a balance between business costs and the number of employees required to meet demand.
 Increasing the number of retail employees for the holiday season is made more challenging by the ongoing labour shortage and COVID-19 pandemic.

 HR may be crucial in this situation.
 The organisation can plan more effectively, cut costs without compromising service, and track customer traffic with the aid of data and the knowledge to analyse and comprehend this data.
 Temporary workers may come your way as a result of sign-on bonuses, opportunities for overtime pay, incentive payments for holiday work, and referral bonuses for current employees.

 However, for some retailers, the real issue is taking too long to hire.
 Recruiting new employees, extending and receiving acceptance offers, conducting pre-hire screenings, and completing the necessary onboarding and training can all take time.
 Making a staffing plan from the end, working backward to ensure there is enough time for each step.

-A data-literate HR team can manage a workforce more effectively by planning ahead of time and making strategic business decisions.
+To overcome these HR challenges in the retail sector, a data-literate HR team can manage a workforce more effectively by planning ahead of time and making strategic business decisions.
 As a result, HR upskilling is critical to the long-term success of all businesses.
 For instance, retail businesses must decide how many additional employees to hire for the holiday season based on past years and forecasts.